 Preparing for Your Move

-Military families often relocate every two or three years.
-Below are suggestions for making the transition easier as your child enters a new school system following your family's move to a new duty station in the states or a Department of Defense Education Activity school overseas.
+Military families are often on the move.
+Below are suggestions for making your child’s transition easier as he/she enters a new school system following your family's move to a new duty station in the states or overseas.

 At least 30 days prior to your move:

-- Notify the school or early intervention agency of your impending move and request a copy of your child's educational records.
+- Notify the school or early intervention agency of your impending move and request a full copy of your child's educational records.
 Obtain a copy of all pertinent medical records, including inoculation records, prescriptions and medication dosages.

 - Contact the new school district or early intervention agency for specific information about programs on or near the installation where you will be living.
-Use the State, School District and Installation Information sections of the Education Directory for Children with Special Needs to identify the districts in your new location and find information about early intervention agencies.
+Use the state, school district and installation information sections of the Education Directory for Children With Special Needs to identify the districts in your new location and find information about early intervention agencies.
 The directory provides helpful tools to assist families with infants and toddlers and school-age children transitioning to a new educational program.
 The Education Directory, along with other available resources and tools, can be found here.

 If your child has special needs and is receiving early intervention or special education services, request a copy of the following information: